Greater Nashua City (West) PUMA, NH

 Educational Attainment

-The most common educational levels obtained by the working population of Greater Nashua City (West) PUMA, NH in false were N/A.
+The most common educational levels obtained by the working population of Greater Nashua City (West) PUMA, NH in 2024 were High School or Equivalent (23.3k), Bachelors Degree (22.2k), and Some college (16.6k).

 This visualization illustrates the percentage distribution of the population according to the highest educational level reached.
 You can filter the data by race by using the selector above.